Athletic events, native dance, bagpipe music and local cuisine

 Set in the heart of one of national parks, the village of Braemar hosts this major highlight of the Scottish cultural calendar.
 With pipe music, sword dances and sports events – ranging from hammer throwing to the historic hill race – the Gathering takes place on the first Saturday of September in the Princess Royal and Duke of Fife Memorial Park.
 Members of the Royal Family have attended since the days of Queen Victoria.
 Braemar is around six hours drive northeast of Glasgow.

-Some Highland Games follow a quirkier format, like Aberfeldy Show and Games in Perthshire, taking place this year on 11 and 12 of August.
+Some Highland Games follow a quirkier format, like Aberfeldy Show and Games in Perthshire, taking place in August.
 This event has vintage tractors, a fancy dress contest on horseback, and even terrier dog racing!
 The market town lies on the River Tay, about three hours’ drive north east of Glasgow.